 - 6.3.1 The US TiP Report 2017 stated that 'Observers reported threats were made to victims and their families during court proceedings.
-Courts allowed testimony via video conferences and victims who testified against traffickers had access to the witness protection program, but no trafficking victims participated in the program.' - 6.3.2 Caritas told the HO FFT that as there is no protection programme available for VoT whilst a trial is proceding victims can be too scared to make a denunciation of a trafficker.
-Diocesan Caritases operating in the north of Albania have centres where the VoT can stay with nuns until their case is concluded.
-The HO FFT was also told by several sources that the witness protection scheme was not used effectively and there was just one person using it at the time of the fact-finding mission (October/November 2017).
+Courts allowed testimony via video conferences and victims who testified against traffickers had access to the witness protection program, but no trafficking victims participated in the program.'22 - 6.3.2 Caritas told the HO FFT that as there is no protection programme available for victims of trafficking whilst a trial is proceding victims can be too scared to make a denunciation of a trafficker.
+Diocesan Caritases operating in the north of Albania have centres where the victims of trafficking can stay with nuns until their case is concluded.23 The HO FFT was also told by several sources that the witness protection scheme was not used effectively and there was just one person using it at the time of the fact-finding mission (October/November 2017).24